-You are invited to attend the Bus Route Review meeting on Tuesday 2 December at 7pm in the Pukekohe East School hall.
-At the meeting the bus society Executive members will explain the proposed 2015 school bus route and answer any questions.
-The objective of the meeting is for parents to understand the changes to the route, bus stops and timetable to take effect for next year.
+You are invited to attend the Bus Route Review meeting on Monday 16 November at 7pm in the Pukekohe East School hall.
+At the meeting the Bus Society Executive will explain the proposed 2016 school bus route and answer any questions.

 How was the proposed route determined?

-Around half of the families who submitted feedback asked for the status quo to remain.
-The other half requested a variety of changes, ranging from moving a bus stop 20m, to adding and deleting sections of the bus route.
-All feedback forms were reviewed by the bus society Executive, and our drivers went out of their way to trial suggested route changes and work out how they might affect the timetable.
+Thank you to everyone who took the time to submit their feedback on the school bus route.
+Around 75% of the families who submitted feedback asked for the status quo to remain.
+Other families requested a variety of changes, ranging from moving a bus stop 20m, to adding and deleting sections of the bus route.

 The bus must be able to complete its route within 40 minutes.
 The lesson we’ve learned is that if the route is too long then families stop using the bus.
 A shorter route is more desirable.

 Operating the bus is a numbers game.
 Our unique historic bus service needs subscription fees, parent volunteers and fundraising to survive.
 In evaluating sections of the route we look at the number of children that will use a bus stop, and the distance, cost and time to travel to each bus stop.